 At Foley Freeman, PLLC, our Caldwell divorce lawyer represents clients with trust, loyalty, and solutions-focused support.
 We handle both contested and uncontested divorce cases in Canyon County.
 If you have any questions about divorce, we are here to help.
 Contact us today for a fully confidential consultation with a top Caldwell divorce lawyer.
+As a Caldwell divorce attorney, we assist individuals and families in Caldwell and across the Treasure Valley with a wide range of family law matters.

 An Overview of Divorce in Idaho